 Theoretical and practical approaches to teaching the American literature survey at the college level.

-Theoretical and practical approaches to teaching the English literature survey at the college level.
+Theoretical and practical approaches to teaching the British literature survey at the college level.

 Prerequisite(s): Admission to JSU Writing Project.